 4-Ecosystem development can be defined as the process that involves structural changes in the system that are ordely, directional, predictable and ultimately lead to a more mature and stable ecosystem.
 The classic example is the succession in terrestrial systems from grassland to forest.
 What ecological interaction is more important as a community matures in marine systems - competition, predation, symbiosis and/or mutualisms?
 Support your answer.

 In my opinion, competition is the strongest force driving community level dynamics within marine systems.
 As communities mature, it is critical that they are able to remain resilient in the face of disturbances, particularly changes due to climate in marine systems.
-A key facet of resilience is the strength of interaction within a system, interaction strength can drastically impact how a community matures and how well it can handle changes due to disturbance.
+A key facet of resilience is the strength of interactions within a system, interaction strength can drastically impact how a community matures and how well it can handle changes due to disturbance.
 We know well that competition can shape a community’s structure, this is well illustrated when we look at the competitive exclusion principle and niches amongst species - its clear, competition drives structure and interactions.
 What is also important to know is that while competition can prove innovative in driving novel interactions, if the strength of these interactions is too strong then there is a higher likelihood of competition being a destabilizing effect on the community.
 In an effort to self organize in response to climate change and stochastic environmental change, competition can greatly impact the feeding strategies of species in response to change, and ultimately the success of a fishery.
 As the environment changes, some of the direct physiological effects of this on fish that may cause changes in competitive interactions include: changes in food abundance, changes in food quality, temporal mismatch between consumers and resources, shifts in the spatial distribution of food, and local concentrations of food (Shepherd 1984).

 For example, when environmental conditions shift, competition may facilitate the success of one prey species over another in its ability to utilize community resources.
 This change in dominant prey due to competition can lead to declines in food quality if the species “winning” in the competitive interaction increases in abundance but has a lower nutrition value, which can lead to increased levels of competition and interaction strength along the food web.
 Another example is the spatial distribution of food, since change in climate has previously demonstrated the capacity to shift high food concentrations spatially, we may see that competition in areas that do not align with the newfound distribution of food is fiercer, and this interaction also becomes stronger thus pushing the stability of the system overall into a more precarious state.
 This is a similar case as climate changes the local concentrations of food, which can be observed with changes in wind strength due to ocean-atmospheric interaction drives patchiness at depth in which certain species may no longer have the capacity to feed in the different environments in the water column.
 In general, we have also seen that the increase in temperatures can drive higher levels of competition through an increase in metabolic rate and higher rate of food depletion.
 All of these instances can cause a reduction in the condition of fish as they attempt to compensate for these changes.
 They can also lead to higher levels of mortality and lower performance overall of species.